top of page

 You Were on Your Way to Stardom

 Not too long after graduation, you were awarded a Fulbright fellowship.
-I wanted to emulate you, so I considered applying for a Fulbright to Germany wanting to do an art project about German women in postwar Germany (oh, the ghosts that never leave me–long before I believed in past lives!).
-My minimal German skills coupled with my insecurities forced me to scrap the idea.
-But not you–you were brilliant and confident.
-You were focused, thoughtful, and determined–an art star in the making.
+I wanted to emulate you, so I considered applying for a Fulbright to Germany wanting to do an art project about German women in postwar Germany.
+My limited German skills, inability to connect with galleries in Berlin, and insecurities ultimately forced me to abandon the idea.
+But not you.
+You were brilliant and confident.
+You were focused, thoughtful, and determined, an art star in the making.
 And so you went to Sweden to explore the light as the scholar that you were.

 Now you’re gone from the physical world and I never got the chance to thank you for all that you had done for me.
 You even saved me from a catastrophic meltdown once.
 So I just want to say thank you for making me laugh so many times.
 Thank you for being goofy and childlike with me when the rest of the world slipped into post 9/11 existential angst.
 Thank you for constantly inspiring me, and for convincing me to stay engaged with my life.
 Thank you for helping in too many ways to list here.
 But most of all, thank you for being you.